Doctor of Medicine: Germany

 After at least six years of medical school, the students graduate with a final federal medical exam (Dritter Abschnitt der ärztlichen Prüfung).
 Graduates receive their license to practice medicine and the professional title of physician (Arzt).
 About 60% of them additionally obtain the academic degree Doctor of Medicine (Dr. med.).
 The European Research Council ruled in 2010 that a medical doctorate alone is not considered equivalent to a PhD research degree for the purpose of selection for ERC Starting Grants, requiring additional evidence (e.g., proof of an appointment that requires doctoral equivalency, such as a post-doctoral fellowship) for the overall training to be considered equivalent to a PhD.

 Guyana

-In Guyana, Doctor of Medicine (MD) degree is awarded after the completion of 4 years or 5 years of study.
-Texila American University, Green Heart University, American International School of Medicine, Alexander American University, Lincoln American University provides medicine programs.
+In Guyana, Doctor of Medicine (MD) degree is awarded after the completion of four years or five years of study.
+Texila American University, Green Heart University, American International School of Medicine, Alexander American University, Lincoln American University provides medicine programs.These institutions are recognized by the National Accreditation Council (NAC) of Guyana and are listed in international directories like WDOMS.
+Some schools, such as Texila, have additional accreditations like CAAM-HP and ACCM, and their graduates are eligible to sit for international licensing exams including USMLE andFMGE.